privacyguides/privacyguides.org/docs/meta/commit-messages.md

 ci: Update Netlify config (#0000)
 ```

-We use `refactor:` for changes which neither fix a bug nor add a feature.
+We use `refactor:` for changes which neither fix a bug nor add a feature, e.g. rearranging files, navigation order, etc.

 ```text
 refactor: Move docs/assets to theme/assets